Adidas cuts sales outlook on currency headwinds

-FRANKFURT Aug 8 German sporting goods firm Adidas cut its sales outlook for 2013 after currency effects took their toll in the second quarter.
+FRANKFURT German sporting goods firm Adidas (ADSGn.DE) cut its sales outlook for 2013 after currency effects took their toll in the second quarter.

 The group said on Thursday it now expected group sales to rise by a low to medium single-digit percentage in 2013, compared with previous guidance for a medium single-digit rate.